rdpbecker/MTHE493/reinforcement/README.md

   *Random method*: At each time step, give the person a random (uniformly distributed) ad from our ad bank.

-  *Targetter method*: Generate some random (according to the person's internal distribution) searches for each person, then give them the ad which has the greatest probability of being clicked.
+  *Targetted method*: Generate some random (according to the person's internal distribution) searches for each person, then give them the ad which has the greatest probability of being clicked.